 Sadly, for the offending ‘business owner’, even though they are doing what they thought was right, and what they were told to do, they could get in trouble with the authorities.
 The company itself will just wash their hands of the offending person and say they have a compliance department to deal with such people.

 This aspect could not be changed in a new and improved type of MLM.
 They would be very unlikely to take responsibility for all the actions of each person.
 They could do it if they controlled every advert and every interaction and closely supervised people.
-But then the people would not be independent contractors would they?
+But then the people would not be independent contractors, would they?
 They would have even less control over their actions than they already do.

 6. The Law of Attraction

-At first glance this theory is harmless and morale boosting, but in reality, it is pretty sinister.
+At first glance, this theory is harmless and morale-boosting, but in reality, it is pretty sinister.
 The basic premise is that if you want something, you act like you have it already.
 Assume that you can have anything you want.
 This feeling can be quite empowering.
 It is a useful strategy if you are feeling nervous about asking for a pay rise.
 All you do is act as though you are confident, assume you will get the pay rise and you will then be more likely to actually achieve it.

 The Law of Attraction (LOA) assumes that everyone attracts things to themselves based on if they are ‘positive’ or ‘negative’.
 So if someone is always thinking positively, they will have great things happen to them.
 If they allow themselves to have a negative mindset, bad things will happen to them.
 If a plane crashes, it is because the people on the plane were attracting negative energy from the universe.
 If someone wins the lottery, it is because they were being positive.
 People who believe in this way of thinking assume this is how people get ill and how natural disasters happen.

-This way of thinking is practiced in all the MLMs I have come across.
-Sometimes the companies themselves outright spew the teachings of LOA, although mostly it comes from the uplines and is brought up in trainings and conferences.
+This way of thinking is practised in all the MLMs I have come across.
+Sometimes the companies themselves outright spew the teachings of LOA, although mostly it comes from the uplines and is brought up in training and conferences.
 The danger behind this way of thinking is that it stops the person from doubting the company and prevents them from seeing their situation in the cold light of day.
 They are afraid that if they question what they are doing, they will fail.
 When they inevitably do fail, they will think it is their own fault for not having the right mindset.

 An MLM that tries to avoid this way of thinking will fail.
 People in MLMs have been conditioned to think this way and it has become normal for them.
 As they go from MLM to MLM, they bring their beliefs with them.
 Even if a company set up and never mentioned LOA, the people that join up will already be in this mindset.